-- Try to avoid the use of a soother for the first six weeks; using it can sometimes result in a baby drinking less at the breast, which could cause a low milk supply.
-It’s okay to use a dummy after this period, if the constant comfort nursing becomes a little too much for you. (just remember, weaning from a pacifier may be difficult for some children)
+- Avoid using a soother for the first six weeks; using it can sometimes result in a baby drinking less at the breast, which could cause a low milk supply.
+Using a dummy after this period is okay if the constant comfort nursing becomes a little too much for you.
+(Remember, weaning from a pacifier may be difficult for some children)

 - Only use a dummy if your milk supply is fully established.